WladimirOSZ/marcenaria-fenix/README.md

-# Carpentry Workshop Portfolio
+# Marcenaria Fênix

-This project is a portfolio website showcasing the handcrafted furniture created at my father's woodworking shop (*marcenaria*).
+This project is a portfolio website showcasing the handcrafted furniture created at my father's woodworking shop.
 Originally built a few years ago, the site has been refactored to improve its functionality, organization, and appearance across both desktop and mobile devices.

 ## Demo
 Desktop: